bykovser/TilableNoiseGen/readme.md

 1. After generating a texture, select an object with a material in the 3D Viewport.
 2. In the `Noise Tools` panel, click the `Add to Active Shader` button.
-3. The generated texture will be connected to the active material's shader nodes.
+3. The generated texture will be connected to the active node.

 ## Parameters